 Figure 15.
 Top: Switch to posture instruction; Bottom: Switch to position instruction.

-Because the user only has to indicate the operation mode to which he/she wants to switch, the head-gesture-based switching method requires little cognitive load, and switching can be done intuitively.
+Because the user only has to indicate the operation mode required, the head-gesture-based switching method requires little cognitive load, and switching can be done intuitively.

-Evaluation test with optical see-through HMD
+Evaluation test with optical transparent HMD

-This section presents an evaluation of the usefulness of posture and switching instructions in the 3D head pointer, as well as the evaluation of the usefulness of the 3D head pointer in real space.
+This section presents an evaluation of the usefulness of the posture and switching instructions in the 3D head pointer as well as an evaluation of the usefulness of the 3D head pointer in real space.
 To operate the SRL on a real machine, the tip of the SRL and target object must be visible.
-There are two ways to see the tip of the SRL on a real machine: by using a video see-through HMD or an optical see-through HMD [22].
-The video see-through system may not be able to deal when the SRL malfunctions because of the delay in viewing the actual device.
-In this experiment, we constructed the proposed method using an optical see-through HMD (Hololens2 [23]) to evaluate the usefulness of the entire 3D head pointer.
-To provide posture instructions, the pointing cursor was changed from a red sphere to a blue-green bipyramid, as shown in Figure 16.
+There are two ways to see the tip of the SRL on a real machine: by using a video transparent HMD or an optical transparent HMD [22].
+The video transparent system may not be able to cope when the SRL malfunctions because of the delay in viewing the actual device.
+In this experiment, the proposed method was constructed using an optical transparent HMD (Hololens2 [23]) to evaluate the usefulness of the entire 3D head pointer.
+To provide posture instructions, the pointing cursor was changed from a red sphere to a blue–green bipyramid, as shown in Figure 16.